Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Introduction

 which, in turn, gives the map

-At this point, we realized that the transfer of algebraic structure of the even Clifford algebra $Cl_r^0$ must be encoded in these maps.
-Thus, we will define pure spinors in such a way that the local $2$-forms and endomorphisms
+The conjectured transfer of algebraic structure from the even Clifford algebra ${\rm Cl}_r^0$ to $\operatorname{End}(TM)$ must then be encoded in these maps.
+Thus, we will define twisted pure spinors in such a way that the local $2$-forms and endomorphisms

-induce a non-trivial representation of $Cl_r^0$ on $T_xM$ (cf. Proposition \ref{prop:transfer-structure}).
-Moreover, by assuming the spinor to be parallel, the induced even Clifford structure will also be parallel (cf. Theorem \ref{theo: parallelness}), and we are able to identify the special holonomies from Berger's list, including $G_2$ (cf. Corollaries \ref{corol: 1}, \ref{corol: 2}, \ref{corol: 3}, \ref{corol: 4}, \ref{corol: 5} and \ref{corol: 6}).
-Since all of our considerations hinge on the existence of such special spinors, we give explicit representatives for the ranks $r=3 , 7$ (cf. Section \ref{subsec: existence pure spinors}).
-For the benefit of the reader, we provide detailed calculations throughout the paper.
+$X,Y\in T_xM$, induce a non-trivial representation of ${\rm Cl}_r^0$ on $T_xM$, where $\sharp$ denotes metric dualization of a 1-form.
+Moreover, by assuming the spinor field to be parallel (given a choice of connection~$\theta$ on~$F$), the induced almost even-Clifford Hermitian structure will also be parallel, and we will be able to identify the special Riemannian holonomies from Berger's list.
+Since all of our considerations hinge on the existence of such special spinors, we give explicit representatives for the ranks $r=3 , 7$.

-We hope that our notion of pure spinor may arouse the interest of physicists due to its fermionic nature, its relation to physically relevant holonomies such as $Spin(7)$ and $G_2$ (cf. \cite{Bachas, Douglas, Duff} and references therein), and the fact that the twisted Spin group $Spin(4)\times_{\mathbb{Z}_2}Spin(6)$ has been used in the Pati-Salam Grand Unified Theory \cite{Baez}.
+Note that there has been interest on various Clifford-type structures on manifolds (beyond the quaternionic ones) for quite some time (see \cite{AGH,AH,AHS,Barberis,Burdujan1,Burdujan2,Console, Ferus,Friedrich1,GH,Moroianu-Hadfield, Joyce0,Lazaroiu1,Lazaroiu2,Moroianu-Pilca,Moroianu-Semmelmann,Nikolayevsky,Parton0, Parton1, Parton2, Piccinni, Spindel}).
+The parallel even-Clifford Hermitian structure resulting from our spinorial construction corresponds (with a minor difference) to the notion of a parallel even Clifford structure introduced in~\cite{Moroianu-Semmelmann}.
+In particular, Moroianu and Semmelmann studied the relationship between parallel even Clifford structures and special Riemannian holonomy groups, with the exception of~$G_2$.
+While carrying out the relevant curvature calculations (as in~\cite{Moroianu-Semmelmann}), we noticed that the existence of a parallel twisted pure spinor implies an identity between the curvature of the connection $\theta$ and a 2-form with values in $\ext^2 F$ associated to the spinor (see below), much in the same way as the self-dual part of the ${\rm U}(1)$-connection is related to the 2-form associated to a positive spinor in the Seiberg--Witten monopole equations on 4-manifolds (see \cite{Morgan, Nicolaescu, Witten}).
+Thus, we introduce the {\em Clifford monopole equations}.